 Geocaching is a fun and rewarding outdoor adventure that combines hiking and treasure hunting.
 Given the latitudinal and longitudinal co-ordinates, participants use their GPS (Global Positioning System) receiver or smart phone to locate the hidden "cache."
 Traditional geocaches will lead the participant to a small box with a logbook to record their visit, while Geocaching Adventures are played on a separate smart phone app, leading participants to a series of locations where they answer questions to log their finds.
 Geocaching is a great family activity that provides excitement, exercise, and fresh air.

 Geocaching provides you with an opportunity to learn about the unique natural and cultural heritage of a national historic site at your own pace.
-The geocaches in Sault Ste.
+The geocaches at the Sault Ste.
 Marie Canal National Historic Site tell the story of this 19th century marvel of engineering.
-Whether this is your first visit or you have been to the site many times, this challenging adventure will make you see Sault Ste.
+Whether this is your first visit, or you have been to the site many times, this challenging adventure will make you see Sault Ste.
 Marie Canal in a brand new light and confirm it as one of Canada’s national treasures.

 Want to place a geocache?

 Interested in placing a cache at a Parks Canada place?
 Check out these links to learn more.